ycanga/chat-with-gpt/README.md

 ### Fast installation

-You can quickly start using the project by running the “start.sh” file in the project files.
+You can quickly start using the project by running the `start.sh` file in the project files.

 In order to run this file, you must first grant the necessary permissions.
 You can grant the necessary permissions using the `chmod +x start.sh` command.